Jim Stintzi Photo Gallery

 Stintzi came to Wisconsin from Michigan State, where he was the head men's cross country coach for 20 years and the women's head cross country coach for five seasons.
 He also served as an assistant coach with MSU's men's and women's track and field programs during that time.

-During his tenure, Stintzi led the Spartan men to six appearances in the NCAA cross country championships, including a seventh-place finish in 1997 and a ninth-place finish in 1991.
-MSU won the 1999 NCAA Great Lakes Regional and finished second in the Big Ten championship that season.
+During his tenure, Stintzi led the Spartans men to six appearances in the NCAA cross country championships, including a seventh-place finish in 1997 and a ninth-place finish in 1991.
+MSU won the 1999 NCAA Great Lakes Regional and finished second at the Big Ten championship that season.

 Stintzi is a two-time Big Ten Coach of the Year in men's cross country and earned the honor for women in 2001.
 He was also named the Great Lakes Regional Coach of the Year in 1995 and 2001.